sevren/GoGetTest/README.md

 * On each POST, where a code is provided the service will then send a message to RabbitMQ

 If the microservices can not connect to the rabbitmq server then the rabbitMQ functionality will be disabled, however you can still use the REST endpoints as normal

-## Prebuilt images

-There are already pre-built docker hub packages implementing the services.
-You should just need docker-compose and docker installed on the machine that will run this code.

-`docker run -p 8080:8080 -it sevren/license-manager`
-`docker run -p 8081:8081 -it sevren/pairing-manager`

 ## Docker compose